FAQs

 -

-No, the program is intentionally designed for older students in grade 3 to adult.
+No, the program is intentionally designed for older students (grade 3 to adult).
 The program progresses quickly and uses vocabulary and concepts that would be developmentally inappropriate for students in K-2.
-The first few lessons will appear simple as we build a sound and coding foundation, but by lesson 10, the difficulty rises, so beginning at least at 3rd grade or above is recommended.
+The first few lessons will appear simple as we build a sound and coding foundation, but by lesson 10, the difficulty rises, so beginning in 3rd grade or above is recommended.

 What do the lessons look like?